vpapadopou/liberating-structures-cards/README.md

 **Note**

-Liberating Structures categories were developed by Keith McCandless & Henri Lipmanowicz and enhanced by Holisticon AG
+Liberating Structures categories were developed by Keith McCandless & Henri Lipmanowicz and enhanced by Holisticon